Vivek5kwt/AWA/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### Push Notifications

+This project sends FCM notifications through a Firebase Cloud Function.
+Deploy the function found in `functions/` and update `FcmConfig.functionUrl` in `lib/config/firebase_push.dart` with the HTTPS endpoint provided by Firebase.